sopra-fs23-group-22/sopra-fs23-group-22-client/README.md

  - [Profile](src/components/views/Profile.js)

 ### Lobby
 Exsiting rooms are displayed on lobby page.
-Users could join an available room by clicking <code> JOIN </code> button or create a new room by clicking <code> CREATE ROOM </code> button.
+Users could join an available room by clicking <code>JOIN</code> button or create a new room by clicking <code>CREATE ROOM</code> button.
 - [Lobby](src/components/views/Lobby.js)
 - [Room](src/components/views/Room.js)

 ### Game
+The GamePreparing component prepares players with their initial borad.
 The OngoingGame component handles the game logic, including updating the game board, current player information and if the player wants to resign.
 In addition, it delegates the Board component to handle user interactions with the game board, including selecting pieces, dragging and dropping them.
 The Board also dynamically renders the game board based on the provided data.
 - [GamePreparing](src/components/views/GamePreparing.js)
 - [OngoingGame](src/components/views/OngoingGame.js)